Why I hate HFS+

 grok very little of it.
 A few months ago, however, I noticed that after a pull,

-said I had unstaged changes in my working directory.
+git said I had unstaged changes in my working directory.
 This was curious

 since I hadn’t changed anything, but I didn’t think much of it, and after a few

-s, I forgot about it.
+failed git reset --hards, I forgot about it.

-Today, however, I got frustrated at git
+Today, however, I got frustrated at git and decided to dig further into the

 problem.
 I tried everything – first I tried adding and committing the unstaged

-refused to add any of the supposedly untracked files.
+changes, but git add refused to add any of the supposedly untracked files.

-were similarly ineffective. git rm -f
+git reset --hard and git clean were similarly ineffective. git rm -f was

 the only command that I could actually get to function properly, but that put

-in some odd state in which the files were both staged and not staged for
+git in some odd state in which the files were both staged and not staged for

 deletion.